MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-onedrive-sharepoint.md

 [!INCLUDE [applies-yes-report-builder-no-desktop](../includes/applies-yes-report-builder-no-desktop.md)]

-You can send all of your large reports, both PBIX and paginated reports, to OneDrive SharePoint.
+You can send all of your large reports, both Power BI (.pbix) and paginated reports, to OneDrive SharePoint.

 :::image type="content" source="media/paginated-reports-onedrive-sharepoint/power-bi-paginated-subscriptions.png" alt-text="Screeenshot showing in the Subscriptions pane, select create a subscription.":::